 Notice that the answer to the last question is largely implied.
 Pitch letters do not lay bare the mechanics of the entire novel, instead they hint at riches within, luring the eager reader onwards.
 A common trick is to end your summary with a question.
 Something like:

 “Could this be her big break or is it the beginning of the end?”

-But be careful not to ask questions early on, or it might seem like you’re not too sure of what your story is about.
+But be careful not to ask questions early on, as it might seem like you’re not too sure of what your story is about.

 While a question or cliff-hanger is a good way to end your summary of the action, you’ll also need a strong hook.
 This is a sentence or two prefacing these central paragraphs that’s strong enough to whet an agent’s appetite.
 It’s what’s known as your elevator pitch, the idea being that you’ve got the ear of someone important for the briefest of moments and need to get them interested quickly.

-Take this one from John Boyne’s The Boy in the Striped Pajamas:
+Take this one from John Boyne’s The Boy in the Striped Pyjamas: